 Unfortunately, our good intentions were well and truly rained on.
 So we decided to turn back before we reached the beacon.
 Even so, the walk was a solid 3.77 miles, which is definitely pushing the limits of my walking tolerance.

 My hometown of Littleton is a small village 3 miles north of Winchester in Hampshire.
-My parents live there still, and every Christmas my sister and I, and any other family that might be with us, are taken on basically the same walk.
+My parents live there still, and every Christmas we go on basically the same walk.

 This route leaves the village and heads up Stockbridge Road, veering into the small woods that slice diagonally up to Lainston House, a 17th century country house hotel commissioned by Charles II.

 As you leave the woodlands you can either loop back or plough on up Woodman Lane.
 This goes through the grounds of the house itself and down the long rolling driveway.

-On the way back to Littleton, we always cross over Stockbridge Road and follow Littleton Lane, past riding paddocks and stables, before dropping back into the village by the St Catherine’s Church.
+On the way back to Littleton, we always cross over Stockbridge Road.
+This route follows Littleton Lane, past riding paddocks and stables, before dropping back into the village by the St Catherine’s Church.
 The whole walk, with the house grounds included, brings you to a nice round 3.5 miles.

 If you must go on a walk, do it in comfy new waterproof boots, through beautiful English countryside, with a group of people you love.
 And preferably end it after 3 miles.